 "Mary Mag" is our home tower.
 They are a lovely 7cwt ten (augmented in 2002), which can be rung very well and very fast if the band is on form.
 During term time we ring a quarter peal at 6.45, followed by a practice every Tuesday at 7.45pm until 9pm - get there before 8pm, though, as we have to close the doors.
 We also ring there on Sunday mornings at 10-10.30am.
 Out of term, the OS ring at Mary Mag for Sunday morning service, and ring peals most Tuesday evenings.
 Mary Mag is to be found where Cornmarket Street meets St Giles, just opposite Debenhams.

 "St. Thos" has an excellent ring of ten (11 cwt), easy both to hear and to handle.
 The ring was completed in 1993 from a heavy-going ring of six.
-During term time we alternate between a peal attempt (odd weeks) and an OUS practice on Monday evenings, and we ring a quarter at 9am for the Sunday service.
+During term time we alternate between a peal attempt (odd weeks) and an OUS practice on Monday evenings, and we at 9.30am for the Sunday service.
 Out of term, the OS rings peals most Monday evenings, and rings after Sunday service, at 11am.

 St Cross is a 10cwt ground floor ring of six, which we went to practice on occasionally.